-Our Annual Survey of parents shows that most of you help your child by talking about their education, which involves guiding them in making decisions about their future career.
+Our Parent Voice Report shows that most of you help your child by talking about their education, which involves guiding them in making decisions about their future career.
 The findings also suggest that not all parents are as confident in their ability to give their child good advice, and part of this is down to the changing nature and dynamics of the job market.
 Our children are likely to have less security but arguably more choice (with short-term and zero-hours contracts), contribute to an economy that has changed from industry-based to services-based in recent decades, and meet the challenges of the impact of technology.

 Children look to their parents for advice.
 As key influencers in a child's decision-making, the more confident and informed parents are, the better-able they will be to help.
 Schools can play their part in equipping parents too, where great home/school relationships ensure consistent messaging and a good quality of advice to help a child feel supported in making big decisions.
 Parents and children alike can feel stressed when preparing for the future, but it's important to keep everything in perspective, and remember that for young people, plenty of doors remain open.